Handmade Column

 Q.3

-The color is uneven.
+The color becomes uneven.
 What should I do?

 A.3